owncloud-archive/documentation/admin_manual/installation/deployment_recommendations.rst

 What's the issue?

-In a Galera Cluster write operation will be send to the master while reads will be retrieved from the slaves.
-Since Galera Cluster replication is by default not strictly synchronous it could happen that the item is requested before the replication has actually taken place.
+A Galera Cluster write operation is sent to the master while reads are retrieved from the slaves.
+Since Galera Cluster replication is, by default, not strictly synchronous it could happen that items are requested before the replication has actually taken place.

 References